rishi058/CP-DSA/CP__DUMP/NEW/01_INTRO.md

-Hi Sir, I’m Rishi Raj

-First of all, I want to thank you for giving me this opportunity.
+Good Morning/Afternoon/Evening, Sir/Ma'm.

-I'm a hard-working engineering graduate specialised in Computer Science Engineering with a current CGPA of 8.05.
+I'm Rishi Raj a hard-working engineering graduate specialised in Computer Science Engineering with a current CGPA of 8.05.
 I am set to graduate from my college IIIT Bhagalpur in 2025.

 #### 1. TECHNICAL SKILLS